knguyen228/covid19/protocol/README-en.md

-# A Voice Protocol for Covid19
+# A Voice Protocol for Vocallect

 The aim of this research study is to better understand the effect and impact of SARS-COV-2 on speech production.
 In this protocol, you will: